jodastephen/railmodel/CR2-SwirlNorthern-SWLondon.md

 ----------------------------------------------
 * CR2 changing to District at VIC in 30-32m at 6tph
 * LHD-WAT changing to Jubilee (Northbound) at WAT in 32-35m at 4tph (+3m)
+* LHD-WAT changing to Victoria at VXH changing to District at VIC in 35-40m at 4tph (+7m)
 * LHD-WAT changing to BAL-VIC at CLJ changing to District at VIC in 38-42m at 4tph (+9m)

 From Worcester Park to Temple (10m better)